suitenumerique/hackdays2025/submissions/airgrist/README.md

 - Data Validation: Pre-migration data quality checks
 - Batch Processing: Optimize large dataset transfers
 - Migration History: Track and manage previous migrations
+- CLI: make it also a CLI for standalone use